Yelp/yelp-android/README.md

 ## Testing
 Please write tests for any new features.
 We use JUnit + Gradle so just run `gradle test` to run the full test suite.
-To know more about running JUnit tests in Gradle, see [Gradle: Java Plugin:Test](https://docs.gradle.org/current/userguide/java_plugin.html#sec:java_test).
+To know more about running JUnit tests in Gradle, see [Gradle: The Java Plugin - Test](https://docs.gradle .org/current/userguide/java_plugin.html#sec:java_test).

 If you are adding a new integration test, you will need to connect to the Yelp API.
 You can set this up by putting your API keys into `src/integration-test/resources/credentials.yaml` in the following format: